sjet47/blog/content/posts/Linux/syscall_irl/index.md

 close(3)                                = 0
 ```

-So it is a command history feature, we can ignore it by adding a condition to the breakpoint in GDB:
+So the first `write` call with file descriptor `3` is related to the command history feature of the `sh` shell.
+We can ignore this by adding a condition to the breakpoint in GDB:

 ```gdb
 (gdb) del 2 // Delete the #2 breakpoint for ksys_write we set previously